pacs-course/pacs-examples/Examples/README.md

     $ cp Makefile.user Makefile.inc

 and edit the latter to suit your system.
-In particular, you have to set `PACS_ROOT` to the root directory (with the full path, i.e. the path should start with `/`).
+In particular, you have to set `AMSC_ROOT` to the root directory (with the full path, i.e. the path should start with `/`).
 If you do not know it
 just type